nimiq-network/developer-reference/chapters/supply-and-reward.md

 ## Difficulty Adjustment

-The difficulty for every block is calculated according to the time it took to mine the *last 120 blocks*.
-To account for sudden changes in the global hashing power of the network, a *minimum/maximum adjustment rate of 2* limits the variation of the difficulty.
+The difficulty for every block is calculated according to the time it took to mine the last 120 blocks.
+To account for sudden changes in the global hashing power of the network, a minimum/maximum adjustment rate of 2 limits the variation of the difficulty.
 The targeted block time is 60s.